daanbreur/blog/_posts/2021-04-24-CA2021-Authenticator.md

   return 0;
 }
 ```
-^ A download for this script can be found [here](/assets/CTFs/CyberApocolypse2021/Authenticator/solver.cpp)
+^ A download for this script can be found [here](/assets/CTFs/CyberApocolypse2021/Authenticator/solver.cpp){: .modal}

 This code will go over every character in that encoded string and doing an XOR with 9U. then it will cast that to an char and printing it to the console.